intelshoe/PhrackScraper/README.md

 # PhrackScraper
 Search all articles in each phrack.org issues for a search term.

-Currently this works but takes about 10-15 minutes to complete the full search of phrack.org
+Currently this works but takes about 10-15 minutes to complete or more on older systems.